The Storefront at 2606 N. California in Chicago.

 The Storefront circa 2009

-Started in 2010, The Storefront at 2606 N. California is a multi-purpose non-commercial/non-non-profit institution-as-art project.
-Its mission is to support temporary and/or long-term projects while promoting the idea of artists as local community producers working within the history of a 21st century global discourse.
+Operating from 2010 to 2014, The Storefront at 2606 N. California was a multi-purpose non-commercial/non-non-profit institution-as-art project.
+Its mission was to support temporary and/or long-term projects while promoting the idea of artists as local community producers working within the history of a 21st century global discourse.

-Open to the public in 2011, The Storefront is located in a very ordinary storefront space on North California Avenue in the beautiful Logan Square area of Chicago.
-Hidden in plain view and nestled comfortably within its surroundings, The Storefront positions itself within the ebb and flow of everyday life.
-Its mission is to balance a playful absurdity with a high level of critical discourse and professionalism to challenge the monotony of an urban cycle of work/life/work/life for life.
+Open to the public in 2011, The Storefront was located in a very ordinary storefront space on North California Avenue in the beautiful Logan Square area of Chicago.
+Hidden in plain view and nestled comfortably within its surroundings, The Storefront positioned itself within the ebb and flow of everyday life.
+Its mission was to balance a playful absurdity with critical discussion to challenge the monotony of an urban cycle of work/life/work/life for life.

-The Storefront can host a plethora of activity (and inactivity), re-imagining the role of contemporary art within regional, local, neighborhood and street-level contexts.
-Artists, designers, filmmakers, critics, historians, curators and cultural producers of all stripes are invited to participate in the programming.
-All visitors are encouraged (pressured) into participating and contribute in their own way to the texture of The Storefront’s ongoing activities.
-The space and resources within are offered to collaborators as a public laboratory to imagine and develop prototypes for the kind of local culture we wish to inhabit.
+The Storefront hosted a plethora of activity (and inactivity), re-imagining the role of contemporary art within regional, local, neighborhood and street-level contexts.
+Artists, designers, filmmakers, critics, historians, curators and cultural producers of all stripes were invited to participate in the programming.
+All visitors were encouraged (pressured) into participating and contribute in their own way to the texture of The Storefront’s ongoing activities.
+The space and resources within were offered to collaborators as a public laboratory to imagine and develop prototypes for the kind of local culture we wish to inhabit.

-For more information, please come visit and speak to the staff or friends of the space.
+For more information, speak to the former staff or lifelong friends of the space.